 These formulas are excellent approximations to cross sections well above the production thresholds.
-Both cross sections, calculated from the effective lagrangian implemented in {\tt FeynRules}~\cite{Degrande:2011ua} using {\tt MadGraph5}~\cite{Alwall:2014hca}, are plotted as functions of $\sqrt{s}$ in Fig.~\ref{fig:cross_sections_SM} for $m_\mu^{LE}$ fixed by the central value of $\Delta a_\mu$ and its one sigma range.
-We see that the total cross section for $\mu^+ \mu^- \to hh$, away from the threshold, is about 240 ab independently of the center of mass energy, and for $\mu^+ \mu^- \to hhh$ it is about 2.7 ab for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
+Both cross sections, calculated from the effective lagrangian implemented in {\tt FeynRules}~\cite{Degrande:2011ua} using {\tt MadGraph5}~\cite{Alwall:2014hca}, are plotted as functions of $\sqrt{s}$ in Fig.~\ref{fig:cross_sections_SM} for $m_\mu^{LE}$ fixed by $\Delta a_\mu$.
+We see that the total cross section for $\mu^+ \mu^- \to hh$, away from the threshold, is about 240 ab independently of the center of mass energy.
+For $\mu^+ \mu^- \to hhh$ it is about 2.7 ab for $\sqrt{s} = 1$ TeV and growing quadratically with $\sqrt{s}$.
 The two cross sections are equal for $\sqrt{s} \simeq 7.5$ TeV.

 The equalities in Eqs.~(\ref{eq:m_mu}), (\ref{eq:dela}), (\ref{eq:lambda_h}), (\ref{eq:R}) and (\ref{eq:lambda_hh})-(\ref{eq:sigma_hhh}) should be replaced by $\simeq$ if the new leptons are not very heavy and the effective theory is not a good approximation.
 For completeness, in Fig.~\ref{fig:cross_sections_SM} we also plot predictions of the full model for $M_{L,E} = 3,\,5,\,10$ TeV with all $\lambda$-couplings set equal and fixed to explain the central value of $\Delta a_\mu$.
-The formula for $\sigma_{\mu^+\mu^- \to hh}$ in the full model is relatively compact and is presented in the { appendix (Eq.~\ref{eq:fullsigma_hh})}.
+The formulas for $\sigma_{\mu^+\mu^- \to hh}$ and $\sigma_{\mu^+\mu^- \to hhh}$ in the full model are presented in the appendix.
 We see that even at $\sqrt{s} = M_{L,E} $ the results based on effective lagrangian are good approximations to predictions of the full model.